pyroboy/midcodes/src/CURRENT_SCHEMA.md

     rent_amount numeric(10,2) NOT NULL,
     security_deposit numeric(10,2) NOT NULL,
     balance numeric(10,2) DEFAULT 0,
-    notes text,
+    notes text,                                               -- New column
-    created_at timestamp with time zone NOT NULL DEFAULT timezone('utc'::text, now()), updated_at timestamp with time zone
+    created_at timestamp with time zone NOT NULL DEFAULT timezone('utc'::text, now()), updated_at timestamp with time zone,
+    created_by uuid REFERENCES auth.users(id)                 -- New column
 );
 ```